getAlby/hub/README.md

 ## Optional configuration parameters

+The following configuration options can be set as environment variables or in a .env file

 - `NOSTR_PRIVKEY`: the private key of this service.
 Should be a securely randomly generated 32 byte hex string.
 - `CLIENT_NOSTR_PUBKEY`: if set, this service will only listen to events authored by this public key.
 You can set this to your own nostr public key.
 - `RELAY`: default: "wss://relay.getalby.com/v1"